kwietrzyk/TrelloTesting_UI_Rest/README.md

 ## How to generate Allure report:
 - run tests (one, several or all)
+- run `mvn allure:serve` in terminal to generate online report
-- run "**allure serve**" in IDE terminal
+- run `mvn allure:report` in terminal to generate report in folder
-- open report from provided link.
-It is also saved in your local folder
+- open report via link (report is also saved in your local folder)

+Selenide tests have built-in Allure steps support, but you have to write annotations @Step() manually for REST API test.